django-oscar/django-oscar-accounts/README.md

 ```

 and add `accounts` to `INSTALLED_APPS`.
 Runnning ``manage.py migrate accounts`` will create the appropriate database
-tables and also initial some core accounts and account-types.
-The names of these accounts can be controlled using
+tables.
+To create initial some core accounts and account-types use ``manage.py oscar_accounts_init``.
+The names of
-settings (see below).
+these accounts can be controlled using settings (see below).

 If running with Oscar, add an additional path to your `TEMPLATE_DIRS`:
 ``` python